Nexmo/station/_documentation/messages/building-blocks/send-mms.md

 In this building block you will see how to send an MMS using the Messages API.

 > **IMPORTANT:** Only US Short codes and US LVNs are currently supported for sending MMS.
-Recipients on T-Mobile and Verizon networks are not currently supported.
+Recipients on T-Mobile and Verizon networks are currently only supported when sending from US Short codes.

 ## Example